olebole/irafdoc/doc/crutil.crcombine.rst

   </p>
   <p>
-  For the purpose of removing cosmic rays the most useful options are the <tt>"crreject"</tt> algorithm and/or combining with a median.
+  For the purpose of removing cosmic rays the most useful options are the <span style="font-family: monospace;">"crreject"</span> algorithm and/or combining with a median.
 Many other options may work as well.
 The best use of this task depends on the number of images available.
-If there are more than a few images the images should be combined with an <tt>"average"</tt> and using a rejection algorithm.
+If there are more than a few images the images should be combined with an <span style="font-family: monospace;">"average"</span> and using a rejection algorithm.
   </p>
   <!-- EndSection:   'DESCRIPTION' -->